The Queen's Speech is part of what is called the State Opening of Parliament.

 She reads it out in front of members of the House of Commons and House of Lords, and there is normally one Queen's Speech every year.

-This year will be the 63rd time during the Queen's reign that she has delivered the speech.
+2019 is the 65th time during the Queen's reign that she has delivered the speech.

 Although the speech is read out by the Queen, it is actually written by the government.